International

 • Any suspicious activity will be reported, and all AML activities recorded

-• All staff that meet or contact clients and potential clients of this firm are required to acknowledge that the policy and procedures have been read and understood before meeting or contacting clients.
+• All staff members that meet or contact clients and potential clients of this firm are required to acknowledge that the policy and procedures have been read and understood before meeting or contacting clients.

-NAME OF STAFF MEMBER SIGNATURE DATE
+MEMBER OF STAFF SIGNATURE DATE

 ANTI-MONEY LAUNDERING PROCEDURES FOR KIC